Last updated October 2015

 In brief These cookies remember choices you’ve made to personalise the site.
 They may remember where you are so you can get tailored information, or remember changes you have made to help you browse, such as increasing the text size.

-For example If you ask for services based on your location, we sometimes store a cookie so that next time you visit you won’t have to tell us again.
+For example If you ask for services based on your location, we sometimes store a cookie so that next time you visit you won’t have to tell us your location again.

 4. Targeting or advertising cookies